What is chronic urticaria?

 Chronic spontaneous urticaria affects 0.5–2% of the population; in some series, two-thirds are women.
 There are genetic and autoimmune associations.

 Weals are due to release of chemical mediators from tissue mast cells and circulating basophils.
 These chemical mediators include histamine, platelet-activating factor, and cytokines.
 The mediators activate sensory nerves and cause dilation of blood vessels and leakage of fluid into surrounding tissues.
 Bradykinin release causes angioedema.

 Several hypotheses have been proposed to explain urticaria.
 The immune, arachidonic acid and coagulation systems are involved, and genetic mutations are under investigation.

 Chronic spontaneous urticaria is mainly idiopathic (cause unknown).
 An autoimmune cause is likely.
 About half of investigated patients carry functional IgG autoantibodies to immunoglobulin IgE or high-affinity receptor FcεRIα.

-Chronic spontaneous urticaraia has also been associated with:
+Chronic spontaneous urticaria has also been associated with:

-- Chronic underlying infection, eg Helicobacter pylori, bowel parasites
+- Chronic underlying infection, such as Helicobacter pylori, bowel parasites

-- Chronic autoimmune disease, eg systemic lupus erythematosus, thyroid disease, celiac disease, vitiligo and others
+- Chronic autoimmune diseases, such as systemic lupus erythematosus, thyroid disease, coeliac disease, vitiligo, and others